nus-cs2103-AY2021S2/tp/docs/developerGuide/effort/effort.md

 * **Cohesive product:** The address book and event books complement each other well, and offer users the ability to gather relevant details easily to plan for a celebration.

 *  **User friendly extras to aid workflow:** In addition to the above, we have implemented some features in PartyPlanet to streamline a user’s workflow.
 From prompts when a command syntax is not recognized, to `undo` and `redo` commands for the occasional wrong command, the time taken for a user to correct any mistake made is minimized.
-PartyPlanet also provides keyboard shortcuts for `undo` and `redo`, and it includes an input history, accessed with the up and down arrow keys, for users to quickly use commands with a high degree of similarity.
+PartyPlanet also provides keyboard shortcuts for `undo` and `redo`, and it includes an input history, accessed with the `UP` and `DOWN` arrow keys, for users to quickly use commands with a high degree of similarity.